Frequently Asked Questions

 A REIT (Real Estate Investment Trust) is a company that owns and collects rents on the property within its portfolio.
 The income generated from the real estate assets are distributed as dividends to shareholders.
 Because ownership in a REIT is not considered real property, it becomes ineligible for a 1031 Tax-Deferred Exchange.
 REITS are taxable as a corporation and not real property.

-May I buy a property in another State?
+May I purchase Replacement Property in another state?

-Yes, but remember many states have what is known as a Claw-Back provision.
-These provisions may require the taxpayer to file an annual information return with the state taxing agency.
-If a taxpayer fails to file this information return, it could trigger a taxable event.
+The short answer is yes.
+However, it is important to remember many states have what is known as a Claw-Back provision.
+These provisions may require you to file an annual information return with the state taxing agency and if you fail to file it could trigger a taxable event.

 How may I hold title to the replacement property?